IshavSohal/PriceHawk/doc/sprint4/PB.md

 * Trending item is an item that is being tracked my a lot of users.
 * Display the Top K most tracked items

+### User story 23: Guest User Migration
+As a guest user who didn't really use the extension that much in the past and recently started using it more, I want to be able to create a new account (to buy the pro version) and have my local data transferred to the server on my new account so that I don't have to start from scratch.

+**Acceptance Crtieria**
+* If the guest user has any data stored locally, and they had just made an account or signed in with an SSO, their data should be transferred to the server.

 ### Prioritization
 User stories at the top of the table have higher priority than the ones at the bottom